swirlai/swirl-search/docs/User-Guide.md

 ``` json
     "body": "<em>Performance</em> <em>management</em> is the process of setting goals and expectations for employees and then tracking and measuring their progress.
 This can be done through regular one-on-one meetings, <em>performance</em> reviews, and other feedback mechanisms.",
 ```

+## Integrating with Source Synonyms

-As of version 1.1, SWIRL can also integrate source synonym configurations into relevancy calculations with corresponding hit highlighting.
+SWIRL can also integrate source synonym configurations into relevancy calculations with corresponding hit highlighting.
 See the Developer Guide [Integrate Source Synonyms Into SWIRL Relevancy](Developer-Guide.md#integrate-source-synonyms-into-swirl-relevancy) section for details.